-    The word caucus is a Native American term meaning, “to gather together and make a noise”.
+The word caucus is a Native American term meaning “to gather together and make a noise”.
 In fact, caucuses are meetings that take place at different tiers of the party structure, from smaller divisions such as wards all the way to the state level.
 Depending on the state, caucuses can be open or closed: anyone can participate in the former, but only people affiliated to the party can do so in the latter.
-Typically delegates are voted for at different party levels and the final decision is made at a state party convention.
+Typically, delegates are voted for at different party levels and the final decision is made at a state party convention.

 Caucuses are often criticised for not being particularly representative of the general electorate.
-Because participating in the hours-long meetings requires a certain amount of dedication, it is only the most politically active – and potentially most radical – party members, including party bosses, who get to vote.
+Because participating in the hours-long meetings requires a certain amount of time and dedication, it is only the most politically active – and potentially most radical – party members, including party bosses, who get to vote.

 — Edward Snowden (@Snowden) February 2, 2016

 Delegates, who can be any party-affiliated US citizen, either express a preference for a specific candidate or are uncommitted.
-In some states delegates have to vote for the candidate selected by their state’s voters, in others they don’t.
+In some states, delegates have to vote for the candidate selected by their state’s voters, in others they don’t.